opedro-c/admission-prediction/README.md

 The model was developed by Pedro Costa Aragão as an individual project.
 The pipeline was built using PyTorch and involves the following steps: exploratory analysis, preprocessing, implementation of the logistic regression model, training, evaluation, and documentation of the results.

-The goal is to predict the chance of a candidate being admitted to an MBA based on variables such as GRE score, TOEFL, college grade, research experience, among others.
+The goal is to predict the chance of a candidate being admitted to an MBA based on variables such as GPA score, GMAT, Major, among others.

 The full code, including the mba_admission_2025.ipynb notebook, is available in this repository.